I have spent the past several years making drawing on glass with the tip of my index finger on Apple iProducts.

 It was a shock to be emotionally moved by a work of an artist I was not usually attracted to.
 There I was, standing in an architectural icon of the 80’s, looking “into” a work of an artist I had always dismissed.
 I was transfixed before the painter’s palette.
 I literally fell in love with his layered paint.

-This experience has not happen whenever looking at a printed page of a fine art book or a high resolution screen.. but now with back lighting…… who knows?
+This experience has not happen whenever looking at his work published in a fine art book or viewed on a high resolution screen.
+Now with back lighting, who knows?
 But then it is an image I cannot really touch or deface.

 A new visual language is in play with the steel jaws of convention snapping at practitioners.